 The person making a power of attorney must be of sound mind.
-While the exact contours of this mental capacity requirement are open to interpretation by Colorado courts, and there have not been many cases on this subject, Colorado appears to require "contractual capacity"—the ability to enter into contracts and conduct business.
-If you're helping someone make a POA, you should make sure that they can still handle their own affairs.
+While the exact contours of this mental capacity requirement are open to interpretation by Colorado courts, and there have not been many cases on this subject, generally, a person making a POA needs to have "contractual capacity"—the ability to enter into contracts and conduct business.
+If you're helping someone make a POA and you're not sure if they have the necessary mental capacity, consult an attorney.

 Colorado offers a statutory form (a form drafted by the state legislature) with blanks that you can fill out to create your POA.
-However, statutory forms are often full of legalese, and it's not always apparent how to fill them out.
 For a more user-friendly experience, you can try a software program like WillMaker, which guides you through a series of questions to arrive at a POA that meets your specific aims and is valid in your state.
 You can also hire a Colorado lawyer to create a POA for you.
 Many lawyers will include durable POAs as part of a more comprehensive estate plan alongside a will or living trust.